openstack-archive/sahara-image-elements/diskimage-create/README.rst

 Diskimage-builder script for creation cloud images
 ==================================================

 This script builds Ubuntu, Fedora, CentOS cloud images for use in Savanna.
-By default the Vanilla plugin is targeted, the '-p' option can be used to select other plugins.
+By default the all plugin are targeted, all images will be built.
+The '-p' option can be used to select plugin (vanilla, spark or hdp).
+The '-i' option can be used to select image type (ubuntu, fedora or centos).
+The '-v' option can be used to select hadoop version (1, 2 or plain).

 NOTE: You should use Ubuntu or Fedora host OS for building images, CentOS as a host OS has not been tested well.

 For users:

 1. Use your environment (export / setenv) to alter the scripts behavior.
-Environment variables the script accepts are 'DIB_HADOOP_VERSION', 'JAVA_DOWNLOAD_URL', 'OOZIE_DOWNLOAD_URL', 'HIVE_VERSION', 'ubuntu_image_name', 'fedora_image_name'.
+Environment variables the script accepts are 'DIB_HADOOP_VERSION_1' and 'DIB_HADOOP_VERSION_2', 'JAVA_DOWNLOAD_URL', 'OOZIE_DOWNLOAD_URL', 'HIVE_VERSION', 'ubuntu_image_name', 'fedora_image_name'.

-2. For creating images just clone this repository and run script.
+2. For creating all images just clone this repository and run script.

 .. sourcecode:: bash